 How do I determine if a suspicious aquatic plant is an invasive and report it?

-- Download the image and e-mail it as an attachment to Milfoil@Maine.gov for identification.
-In your email be sure to include your name, phone number and waterbody name.
+- E-mail images to Milfoil@Maine.gov for identification.
+In your email include your name, phone number, date of collection, name of the waterbody and town name.

-- Wrap the collected specimen in a damp paper towel, place it in a sealable plastic bag, and mail in suitable padded envelope or box to Maine DEP Invasive Species Program, 17 State House Station, Augusta ME 04333.
-Include your name, phone number, name of the waterbody, date of collection and the town in which it is located.
+- Place the moist plant sample in a sealable plastic bag (e.g., Ziploc).
+Include your name, phone number, email address, name of the waterbody, date of collection and the town in which it is located.
 Also note on envelope or box, “Plant Sample.”